-Construction Begins on Green Knight Industrial Park in Wind Gap, Pennsylvania
+Construction started on Green Knight Industrial Park in Wind Gap, Northampton County, Pennsylvania.

 The approximately $5 million project will develop the 55-acre site, formerly used as a slate quarry and a tire dump, into a 10-lot industrial park housing small manufacturers and industrial firms employing nearly 300 workers.